How the browser cookie crumbles

 How to control your cookie settings

-Customise > Settings > Show advanced settings then under Privacy > Content
+Customise > Settings > Show advanced settings then under Privacy and Security > Content Settings > Cookies to adjust cookie settings.

 How to delete your cookies

-> Show advanced settings then under Privacy > Content settings
+Customise > Settings > Show advanced settings then under Privacy and Security > Clear browsing data.

 Tools > Options > Privacy tab and click Remove